botesjuan/API-Web-Security/module/Improper-Assets-Management.md

 >[Testing for Improper Assets Management](https://university.apisec.ai/products/api-penetration-testing/categories/2150251354/posts/2157505650)

+>Bill of material also relates to versions of software develoipment releases of application.
->Often times an API provider will update services and the newer version of the API will be available over a new path like the following:
+>API provider will update services and the newer version of the API will be available over a new path.

+Examples of paths:

 ```
 api.target.com/v3